saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 [getinvolved]: {{< ref "development/get-involved" >}}

+# Can I use SyncThing, Dropbox, Google Drive, or other file syncing software?

+Flamenco assumes that once a file has been written by one worker, it is immediately available to any other worker, like what you'd get with a NAS.
+Similarly, it assumes that when a job has been submitted, it can be worked on immediately.

+Such assumptions no longer hold true when using an asynchronous service like SyncThing, Dropbox, etc.

+Note that this is not just about the initally submitted files.
+Also the rendering of a preview video from individual images assumes that those images are immediately accessible after they've been rendered.

+It might be possible to create a complex [custom job type][jobtypes] for this, but that's all untested.
+The hardest part is to know when all necessary files have arrived on a specific worker, without waiting for *all* syncing to be completed (as someone may have just submitted another job).

 ## What do "Error: Cached job type is old" or "job type etag does not match" mean?

 This means that you have to click on the little "Refresh" icon next to the job type: